mercadopago/devsite-docs/guides/recaudos/upload-a-file.en.md

 1. Log in to SFTP to open the SFTP console, as indicated in line 1 of the code.
 2. Access the 'initiative in' folder, as indicated in line 5 of the code.
-3. List the contents with the 'ls' command, as indicated in line 6 of the code (optional, only for review before uploading a file).
+3. List the contents with the `ls` command, as indicated in line 6 of the code (optional, only for review before uploading a file).
 4. Upload the file using the command `put ${absolutePathFileName}`, as indicated in line 7 of the code, which can be the relative path.
 5. Verify that it has been uploaded, as indicated in line 10 of the code.
 6. Exit the SFTP console, as indicated in line 12.